What’s on in the Pocklington and district area over the next couple of weeks

 Market Weighton

 Community Hall: The Market Weighton Community Hall has organised another fund-raising Local Craft Fair and is are looking to welcome 24 or so assorted craft and food stalls from the Market Weighton area and from the East Riding.
-Interested exhibitors are invited to book a table (with the option of an electricity supply for an additional £3).
-Calling Mrs Ilja King on 01430 872707 for more details.
+Interested exhibitors are invited to book a table with the option of an electricity supply for an additional £3).
+Application forms are available by calling Mrs Ilja King on 01430 872707.

 Mondays